higan-emu/emulation-articles/game-bugs/snes/README.md

 As emulators are deterministic in nature (for the sake of tool-assisted speedruns and bug reproducability), this bug is likely to either always occur or never occur under emulation.

+# Zenkoku Koukou Soccer 2

+When a match is paused,
+the game reads the joypad registers in a tight loop, even during the auto-joypad polling process, and so can get confused about which buttons are actually pressed.
+As a result,
+when you hold the Start button to pause the game, about 30% of the time it immediately unpauses itself.